Development of a rational route for vehicles. Calculation of logistics costs for transport

 Valuyki - Penza 3

-The calculated natural indicators for determining the dependent costs when passing the flow in the compositions of direct routes are presented in Table 8.
+Calculated physical indicators for determining dependent costs when passing traffic in direct routes are presented in Table 8.

-Table 8 - Estimated natural indicators to determine the dependent costs when passing the flow in the compositions of direct routes
+Table 8 - Calculated natural indicators for determining dependent costs when passing traffic in direct routes

 Brigade - watch